Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 The HR department loves a checklist, and a checkbox saying "college degree required" is an easy item to screen for.

-The reason is Griggs vs Duke Power (Score:2)
+The reason is Griggs vs Duke Power (Score:3)

 https://en.wikipedia.org/wiki/... [wikipedia.org].